zhang98striving/b-hive-timing/README.md

 _WIP:_
 - _For every trained epoch, a model checkpoint will be saved including training and validation loss in the format `model_$EPOCH.pth`.
 In addition, the best performing model according to the validation loss it saved in the format `best_model.pth`._
 - _Model checkpoints and early stopping will garantee, that the used model for a prediction is indeed the one with minimal generalisation error.
 Also, checkpoints give you a safety net in case the job ends unexpectedly._

+### InferenceTask
+The inference task will calculate a predition using the previously trained model and same the output as a numpy file.
+It also relies on [training/training.py](https://gitlab.cern.ch/cms-btv/b-hive/-/blob/law/training/training.py) and includes the same methods and functions as the training task, if applicable.

+_WIP:_
+- _Save the prediction as a ROOT file inlcuding kinematic variables._

+### PlottingTask
+The plotting task will evaluate and visualise the results from the training and prediction.
+It relies in [plotting/plotting.py](https://gitlab.cern.ch/cms-btv/b-hive/-/blob/law/plotting/plotting.py).

+It will plot and save the training and validation loss against the trained epochs.
+Futhermore, the discriminators `B vs L`, `B vs C` and `C vs L` are calculated and plotted using ROC curves including AUC.